d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 because you can leverage powerful open-source deep learning frameworks to build models rapidly, using only a few lines of code.
-Previously, getting these nets training required researchers to code up thousands of lines of C and Fortran.
+Previously, training these networks required researchers to code up thousands of lines of C and Fortran.

 ## Summary

-* The multilayer perceptron adds one or multiple fully-connected hidden layers between the output and input layers and transforms the output of the hidden layer via an activation function.
+* MLP adds one or multiple fully-connected hidden layers between the output and input layers and transforms the output of the hidden layer via an activation function.
 * Commonly-used activation functions include the ReLU function, the sigmoid function, and the tanh function.

 ## Exercises

-1. Compute the derivative of the tanh and the pReLU activation function.
+1. Compute the derivative of the pReLU activation function.
-1. Show that a multilayer perceptron using only ReLU (or pReLU) constructs a continuous piecewise linear function.
+1. Show that an MLP using only ReLU (or pReLU) constructs a continuous piecewise linear function.
-1. Show that $\mathrm{tanh}(x) + 1 = 2 \mathrm{sigmoid}(2x)$.
+1. Show that $\operatorname{tanh}(x) + 1 = 2 \operatorname{sigmoid}(2x)$.
-1. Assume we have a multilayer perceptron *without* nonlinearities between the layers.
-In particular, assume that we have $d$ input dimensions, $d$ output dimensions and that one of the layers has only $d/2$ dimensions.
-Show that this network is less expressive (powerful) than a single layer perceptron.
 1. Assume that we have a nonlinearity that applies to one minibatch at a time.
 What kinds of problems do you expect this to cause?

 :begin_tab:`mxnet`